canboat/canboatjs/README.md

 - **🔌 Multi-Device Support**: Direct interface with popular NMEA 2000 gateways and CAN bus devices
 - **📡 Multiple Data Formats**: Parse and generate various N2K data formats (Actisense, iKonvert, YDWG, etc.)
 - **🔄 Bidirectional**: Both decode incoming N2K messages and encode/transmit outgoing messages
-- **⚡ Real-time Processing**: Stream-based processing for live data feeds
 - **🛠️ Command Line Tools**: Ready-to-use CLI utilities for data conversion and analysis
-- **🎯 Type Safety**: Built with TypeScript and includes comprehensive type definitions
+- **🎯 Type Safety**: Built with TypeScript and includes type definitions
-- **🌊 Marine Focus**: Specifically designed for marine electronics and navigation systems
 - **📊 JSON Output**: Standardized JSON format compatible with Signal K and other marine data systems

+## Architecture

+For an overview of how canboatjs integrates with n2k-signalk and signalk-server to create a complete marine data processing pipeline, see the [Architecture Diagram](./architecture-diagram.md).

+The diagram illustrates:
+- **Data Flow**: From NMEA 2000 hardware through parsing and conversion to Signal K format
+- **Device Support**: Various hardware interfaces and data formats
+- **Bidirectional Processing**: Both incoming data parsing and outgoing data generation
+- **Integration Points**: How canboatjs works with other components in the marine data ecosystem

 ## Installation